 We recommend that every company, no matter how small, has at least one individual who is trained in mental health first aid, and, due to the sensitivities around mental health, it’s important that training in that form of first aid is in-depth and delivered by a qualified company or coach.

 That being said, there are ways of equipping the rest of your workforce with some level of mental health first aid so that they can still recognise when a colleague is struggling and know what to say to offer support.
-For example, courses from providers such as DevelopMental UK last only half a day and train individuals on how to speak to someone sensitively about their grief or anxiety.
+For example, courses such as X and Y are only x minutes long and train individuals on how to speak to someone sensitively about their grief or anxiety.

 Why it’s important to have mentally healthy employees in the workplace

 We touched on this briefly earlier but healthy employees are essential for any business or organisation to operate effectively and efficiently.

 When employees have good mental health, they have increased energy, enthusiasm, focus, productivity, and morale – all of which can benefit their environment.
 Having a mentally healthy workforce also contributes to a positive office culture, increased resiliency amongst staff, and higher job satisfaction as well.
 Ultimately, mental health first aid training has the potential to help each individual stay on track mentally, and make sure that everyone is feeling supported no matter what challenges arise in their everyday lives.

 But it’s not just at work that mental health first aid knowledge can be put to great use.